enoren5/tarot_juicer/README.md

-# "Global Initiation"

-This is a Django-based website 'Global Initiation .agency' which is a project whose purpose is to reach out (or appeal) to the broadest audience possible using tarot cards
+This is a Django-based website whose purpose is to propose a global reformation of world religions by reaching out (or "appealing") to the broadest audience possible using tarot cards applied familiar topics.